utf18/ansible-kubeadm/README.md

 # Kubernetes cluster bootstrap with ansible and kubeadm

+## Work in Progress!
+Do not use this in production until it reaches a stable version/tag

 this repo is an opinionated holistic aproach for a k8s cluster install.

 the debian-singleNode-playbook.yml will install a kubeadm based